ai7/toolbox/README.md

 ## DOS DELTREE

-Here are some screen grabs of deltree.exe on MS-DOS 6.22
+Here are some screenshots of the classic deltree.exe on MS-DOS 6.22

 ![deltree1](https://github.com/ai7/deltree/raw/master/images/dos-deltree1.png)

 ![deltree2](https://github.com/ai7/deltree/raw/master/images/dos-deltree2.png)

+## Build

+deltree can be compiled with MinGW-w64 on Windows.

+Simply run 'make' and the included makefile will build a deltree.exe in the build directory.

 ## Notes